 A Season Tog Guide: Which Tog To Use Depending On The Weather

 The duvet originated in the colder regions of the Scandinavian countries and is filled with eiderdown from birds, feathers or synthetic stuffing.
-This is why the tog rating matters and with the weather changes happening across the U.K., it is important to pay attention to the climate variations.
+This is why the tog rating (see definition below) matters and with the weather changes happening across the U.K., it is important to pay attention to the climate variations.
 Having your bedroom too cold or to hot can lead to a poor night sleep which affects your quality of life so it is a good idea to give our duvet tog guide a read to make sure you’re knowledgeable on the best tog for each season.

-The best choices in duvets are those that can be used together, which is why a number of manufacturers are selling them in pairs, so that two may be combined to provide a higher tog rating for the really cold weather, without having to resort to turning up the heating in the bedroom or wearing layers of night clothes in order to keep warm.
+Therefore the best choices in duvets are those that can be used together, which is why a number of manufacturers are selling them in pairs, so that two may be combined to provide a higher tog rating for the really cold weather, without having to resort to turning up the heating in the bedroom or wearing layers of night clothes in order to keep warm.